-(A copy of these instructions are attached to the front glass panel of the machine)
+(A copy of these instructions are attached to the front glass panel of the FL350)

-This machine has been crated and packed in order to protect its internal components during transportation and distribution.
+The FL350 Snack Machine has been crated and packed in order to protect its internal components during transportation and distribution.
 FASTCORP has also attempted to make unpacking and installation a quick and easy process.
-FASTCORP recommends the following steps be taken when uncrating.
+FASTCORP recommends the following steps be taken when uncrating the FL350.